 The functional currency of the Company is GB Pounds Sterling.
-For the purposes of the consolidated Interim Financial Information, the results and financial position of the Company and its subsidiary are presented in US Dollars which is the Group's presentational currency.
+For the purposes of the consolidated financial Information, the results and financial position of the Company and its subsidiary are presented in US Dollars which is the Group's presentational currency.

 Transactions in foreign currencies are recorded at the rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange ruling at the end of the reporting period.
-All differences are taken to the statement of profit or loss and other comprehensive income.
+All differences are taken to the statement of profit or loss.

-Exchange differences arising on the settlement of monetary items and on the retranslation of monetary items are included in the statement of comprehensive income for the period.
+Exchange differences arising on the settlement of monetary items and on the retranslation of monetary items are included in the statement of profit and loss for the period.